Lemon Basil Highlights

 Lemon Basil is a variety of sweet basil.
 The leaves are a little smaller and narrower than Genovese basil.

 As a microgreen, lemon basil has a sweet basil flavor with a hint of citrus.
-As the leaves grow larger and mature, the citrus flavor becomes more lemony, and the basil notes decrease.
+As the leaves grow and mature, the citrus flavor becomes more lemony, and the basil notes decrease.

 As the leaves grow, the flavor becomes more lemon-like.